How To Get Better At Writing: 18 Practical Tips

 Creative writing prompts and games with words can turn writing into an adventure, a play, rather than a chore.
 They can be an excellent tool to give kids a jumpstart.

 If you ask yourself, “How to help my child write better?”, then prompts and games may be a part of the answer.
-There are a few fun tools to spark writing:
+Try these fun tools to spark writing:

 • “Imagine your dog or toy, instead of barking or beeping, could talk – what would they say?” prompt.